Modeling Heat Conduction with Dual-Dissipative Variables: A Mechanism-Data Fusion Method: Learn the Unknown Functions and Parameters

-Besides, the famous Guyer-Krumhansl (G-K) equation can be derived from equation \eqref{3.7} by eigen-value analysis method or Champman-Enskog method \cite{Krumhansl_1965,PhysRev.148.766,GUO20151} in the phonon hydrodynamics regime with sufficient momentum-conserved scattering processes, which is a macroscopic heat transport equation and plays the same role as Navier-Stokes equation in hydrodynamics.
+Besides, the Guyer-Krumhansl (G-K) equation can be derived from equation \eqref{3.7} by eigen-value analysis method or Champman-Enskog method \cite{PhysRev_GK,PhysRev.148.766,GUO20151} in the phonon hydrodynamics regime with sufficient N-processes \cite{huberman_observation_2019,CZhang2022JAP,luo2019,nanoletterchengang_2018}, which is a macroscopic heat conduction equation and plays the similar role as Navier-Stokes equation in fluid hydrodynamics.
 The equations reads as: